elev/webpacker-vue-todo/README.md

 #TODOs for the TODO

-* currently:
-Building a test API in another gem, will do that with the todos and then retroactively add them here.

-Then I will try to do it all from memory

-Then I will try to do it with loginzzz
+build tests

+build error handling for apis

+build better validation for Api

+create data via seed

+sync up api to vue store

+phase 2
+update schema to have users for the todos.

 Bonus, maybe add another componnent to make it like trello, like categorized Todos.

-BIG TODO:
-	tabs to spaces and then set space amounts in VIM.

-Also, look into creating with data via seeds RB

-TODO: Use the rails api to build the api..